-1 Introduction
+1 INTRODUCTION

 The Domain Name System (DNS) is critical to the Internet.
-It resolves human-readable names like www. iana.org to IP addresses like 192.0.32.8 and service discovery for many protocols.
+It resolves human-readable names like www.iana.org to IP addresses like 192.0.32.8 and service discovery for many protocols.
 Almost all activity on the Internet, such as web-browsing and e-mail, depend on DNS for the correct operations.
-Beyond name-toaddress mapping, DNS today has grown to play various of broader roles in the Internet.
-It provides query engine for anti-spam [14] and replica selection for content delivery networks (CDNs) [19].
-DANE (DNS-based Authentication of Named Entities) [11] provides additional source of trust by leveraging the integrity verification of DNSSEC [3].
+Beyond name-to-address mapping, DNS today has grown to play various of broader roles in the Internet.
+It provides query engine for anti-spam [20] and replica selection for content delivery networks (CDNs) [28].
+DANE (DNS-based Authentication of Named Entities) [17] provides additional source of trust by leveraging the integrity verification of DNSSEC [4].
 The wide use and critical role of DNS prompt its continuous evolution.

 However, evolving the DNS protocol is challenging because it lives in a complex ecosystem of many implementations, archaic deployments, and interfering middleboxes.
-These challenges increasingly slow DNS development: for example, DNSSEC has taken a decade to deploy [17] and current use of DANE is growing but still small [25].
-Improvements to DNS privacy are needed [5] and now available [24, 12], but how long will deployment take?
+These challenges increasingly slow DNS development: for example, DNSSEC has taken a decade to deploy [24] and current use of DANE is growing but still small [34].
+Improvements to DNS privacy are needed [6] and now available [18, 33], but how long will deployment take?

 DNS performance issues are also a concern, both for choices about protocol changes, and for managing inevitable changes in use.
 There are a number of important open questions: How does current server operate under the stress of a Denial-of-Service (DoS) attack?
 What is the server and client performance when protocol or architecture changes?
 What if all DNS requests were made over QUIC, TCP or TLS?
-What about when DNSSEC keys change size?
+What about increasing DNSSEC key size?